-Note: Whether or not you are using ProctorCache, if you do not already have a Secondary save location set up, you will need to enter a Configuration Name, Organization, and Computer Name for the locations to save student response files.
+Note: Whether or not you are using ProctorCache, the Department strongly recommends setting up a secondary save location as a backup for student responses should they become lost due to testing device problems or interruptions in connectivity.

-- For the primary location, leave this field blank so the default remains the device the student is using to test.
-The Department recommends that a secondary save location also be designated on an internal network location. - Enter the Secondary save locations for the students' response files, which will be encrypted.
+- Enter a Configuration Name, Organization, and Computer Name for the locations to save student response files. - For the primary location, leave this field blank so the default remains the device the student is using to test.
+The Department recommends that a secondary save location also be designated on an internal network location. - Enter the secondary save locations for the students' response files, which will be encrypted.
 There are options for Windows, Mac, and Linux devices, and there is an option to use an SFTP file backup location for mobile devices.
+See https://support.assessment.pearson.com/display/TN/Set+up+and+Use+TestNav for information about setting up Secondary save locations. - Check that the secondary save location is configured correctly by running an App Check in TestNav.
+Visit the TestNav support page for step-by-step instructions on ensuring the configured file path is valid, and refer to the App Check Error Messages page if the App Check returns any error messages.

 - d.
-Click "Create" to complete the configuration. - 8.
+Click "Create" to complete the configuration. - 7.
 If using ProctorCache, precache test content by using the "Precache by Test" function. - a.
-Select "Precache by Test" from the "Setup" dropdown menu.
+Select "Precache by Test" from the "Setup" drop-down menu.